christzenleonardy/messenger-bot/README.md

 # Messenger Bot in Node.JS

-This is a messenger bot that will help you count how many days until your next birthday.
-This bot also use some basics natural language processing from facebook to process user's sentiments.
+This is a messenger bot which will assist you to count your next birthday down.
+This bot also uses some basic natural language processing from facebook to process the user's sentiments.

 ### Content